Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "...Fuck, and the way you talk about yourself back then, a guy’d think you were a little scrawny fella."

 Julian grumbled, "Well, I *felt* scrawny, anyway.
-Always a little hungry, never really quite filled out…" He shrugged in embarrassment, and sighed.
+Always a little hungry, never really quite filled out..."
+He shrugged in embarrassment, and sighed.
 "I wasn’t ever small, though.
 And I was always crazy strong, I just didn’t really *get* by how much.
 Lots of things I didn’t know."

 Hoeff had some good, consoling humor.
 "Eighteen year old kids don’t know much of anything, to be fair."